UC Berkeley School of Law: Department of Jurisprudence

 In 1901, the number of faculty was increased to six by the hiring of one lecturer and two instructors, which enabled the department to offer courses adding up to two years of instruction.
 In 1902, the addition of four more lecturers enabled the department to provide a complete three-year law program and the referrals to Hastings were discontinued.
 On June 26, 1902, newspapers in San Francisco and Oakland reported that there was now a "complete law school" at Berkeley, whose graduates would be eligible to immediately apply for admission to the California bar without having to take additional courses at Hastings.
 The department awarded its first law degrees in 1903 to three men, one of whom was journalist and labor activist Motoyuki Negoro.
 In 1906, Emmy Marcuse was the first woman to earn a law degree from the department.

+These fortuitous developments at Berkeley were also a great catastrophe for Hastings.
+Both law schools had started with one full-time law professor aided by part-time instructors who were practicing lawyers, but only Berkeley made the rapid transition to hiring enough full-time lecturers and professors to teach the majority of its courses and then tightened up its requirements for student admissions and faculty hiring.
+Berkeley quickly eclipsed Hastings and pushed the older law school into a severe decline which lasted over four decades.

 The law that affiliated Hastings with UC states: "The college is affiliated with the University of California, and is the law department thereof."
 According to UCLA political science professor J.A.C.
 Grant, the law school at Berkeley was euphemistically labeled a department (or later, school) of jurisprudence for decades because it was believed UC could have only one "law department."